empowerthedao/compound-aragon-app/README.md

 to with the corresponding ERC20 token from the DAO to accrue interest.

 #### :white_check_mark: Security review status: Audited
-The code in this repo has been audited, see [the report](https://github.com/empowerthedao/compound-aragon-app/tree/master/audit).
+The Solidity code in this repo has been audited, see [the report](https://github.com/empowerthedao/compound-aragon-app/tree/master/audit).

 ## Deployment Instructions